loganmarchione/loganmarchione.com/content/posts/2021/02/migrating-from-wordpress-to-hugo/index.md

 - Make sure the new URL slug matched the old slug (e.g., DEV site vs PRD site)
 - Remove WordPress shortcodes and replace with Hugo shortcodes
 - Find/replace images from the URL path (e.g., `loganmarchione.com/wp-contents/uploads`) to the relative path (e.g., `/wp-content/uploads`)
-- Later realize that was dumb and I should have used [Page Bundles](https://gohugo.io/content-management/page-bundles/) from the start
+- Later realize that was dumb and I should have used [Page Bundles](https://gohugo.io/content-management/page-bundles/) from the start.
+Spend hours redoing the images.
 - Correcting code snippets created with `<pre>` tags
 - Find/replace random character strings created by escape characters (e.g., `\_`, `\*`, `\[`, `\-`, ``\` ``, `<_`, `._`)
 - Use a ton of regexes to search for inter-blog links, bold text, underlined text, strikethrough text, etc...